C171017/HandKeyboard/README.md

 ✨ Key Idea

 Detect the 3-D relative positions of both-hand joints, map specific spatial “poses” to characters, and fire native keystrokes.
-This bypasses awkward VR virtual keyboards and noisy speech input.
+This bypasses awkward VR virtual keyboards and be an alternative to speech input.

 ⸻